semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 ### Additional word characters captured my metavariables

 In the generic modes, a metavariable captures a word.
-The default pattern followed by a word is `[A-Za-z_0-9]+` (a sequence of one of more alphanumeric characters or underscores).
+The default pattern followed by a word is `[A-Za-z_0-9]+` (a sequence of one or more alphanumeric characters or underscores).
 The set of characters that comprise a word can be configured as an option in the Semgrep rule as follows:

 ```yaml
 rules: